-For the first 6 miles of the trail, you travel through town and adjacent to private property.
-Don't be deterred by the occasional litter-strewn yard or dog that gives chase.
+For the first 6 miles of the trail, you travel through town and adjacent to private property, with the first 3 between Richwood and Fenwick being the toughest.
 The trail here parallels the beautiful Cherry River and is well worth the trip for the view.
 Shortly after the trail crosses State Route 55 in Holcomb, it enters Monongahela National Forest.
-Here, the routenow a more dedicated trailbecomes much easier to follow, with no road crossings or private property abutting it, and only the roar of the rushing water to keep you company.
+Here, the route—now a more dedicated trail—becomes much easier to follow, with no road crossings or private property abutting it, and only the roar of the rushing water to keep you company.
 A beautiful waterfall on the right is visible from the conveniently located viewing platform.

 After you cross the Cranberry River, the trail takes you through the curving, 640-foot Sarah's Tunnel, which is pitch dark at its center.
 One mile beyond the tunnel, you arrive at the trail's end.
 There are plans to extend the trail another 10 miles into the forest, but until that happens, please adhere to the no-trespassing signs.

 For a longer visit, cabins are located next to the trail after you enter Monongahela National Forest.
 As with most trails in West Virginia, the Cranberry Tri-Rivers Rail-Trail is breathtakingly beautiful.
-However, the surface can be a difficult from the protruding tree roots and rocks; be prepared for thick, sticky mud just after the winter thaw.
+However, the surface can be difficult from the protruding tree roots and rocks—be prepared for thick, sticky mud just after the winter thaw.